 Cloud security – It’s more than just cybercrime

 To prove his point, Eran mentioned a flood that swept through Italy whilst he was in Milan.
 Unfortunately, it knocked out several key data centers in the region.
-Even though it affected a great deal of local businesses, Google’s customers suffered no disruption to their services.
+Even though it affected a lot of local businesses, Google’s customers suffered no disruption to their services.

 That’s because Google has the right people and processes in place to deal with such threats to their users’ data.
 Top security experts monitor the data centers 24/7/365.
 It’s their job to redirect traffic to other data centers, if one ever unexpectedly goes down.
 Here at Synextra, we implement a similar system to protect our customer’s data.
 This kind of redundancy is incredibly difficult and costly to replicate with local servers and PCs.